 Temple Security and What You Can't Take Inside

 Do be aware that security was increased at the temple in 2013, following bomb blasts in Hyderabad.
 Cameras are no longer allowed inside the temple.
 Cell phones with cameras were permitted up until early February 2018, but have now been banned along with any items made of plastic.
-This unfortunately means that it's no longer possible to take photos inside the temple complex.
+This, unfortunately, means that it's no longer possible to take photos inside the temple complex.

-You can safely store your camera and other belongings inside a locker at the stall that... minds shoes at the east entrance to the temple.
+You can safely store your camera and other belongings inside a locker at the stall that minds shoes at the east entrance to the temple.
 After doing so, your bag will be scanned by an X-ray machine and you'll be manually searched by guards.

 Highlights Inside the Temple

 The temple's main attraction is its stunning Hall of 1,000 Pillars.
-In reality there are only 985 pillars, each with magnificently carved statues of yaali (a mythical lion and elephant hybrid) or Hindi deities.
+In reality, there are only 985 pillars, each with magnificently carved statues of yaali (a mythical lion and elephant hybrid) or Hindi deities.
 The hall was built in 1569 by Ariyanatha Mudaliyar, general and chief minister of Madurai's Nayak dynasty.
 Its colorfully painted ceiling is also captivating and features a striking wheel of time.
 There's a set of musical pillars and Art Museum that are worth seeing as well.
-Tickets costs 50 rupees for foreigners and 5 rupees for Indians.
+Tickets cost 50 rupees for foreigners and 5 rupees for Indians.

 Darshan (Viewing) of the Goddess

-Only Hindus can go into the inner sanctums to see idol of Goddess Meenakshi and Lord Sundareshwarar.
+Only Hindus can go into the inner sanctums to see the idol of Goddess Meenakshi and Lord Sundareshwarar.
 If you don't want to wait for up to three hours in the free lines, it's possible to pay extra for "special darshan" tickets.
 These tickets provide direct access to the idols and can be purchased inside the temple.
 They cost 50 rupees solely for Goddess Meenakshi, and 100 rupees for both deities.